jalantechnologies/handbook/common/compensation_benefits.md

 ### Learning & Development
 We provide access to paid courses, certifications, and tools that help you grow in your role.
 If there's something specific you'd like to pursue, discuss it with your manager — we're happy to support learning that adds value to your work.

+Subscriptions for AI tools are not provided to associates.
+Associates are expected to make use of their student co-pilot subscriptions for AI coding tools such as GitHub Copilot, Claude, and ChatGPT as part of their work.